Are you unable to join us for in-person worship? We invite you to join us virtually on our YouTube Live channel Sundays

 A great way to start is to attend one of our regularly scheduled “new member” lunches.
 There is absolutely no pressure and no obligation, just lunch and information.
-You may also call the office with questions or to make an appointment to meet with Pastor David, who is always happy to meet with potential new members.
+You may also call the office with questions or to make an appointment to meet with Pastor Claire, who is always happy to meet with potential new members.